-The College's computers and networks are for official business and users shall access only those files and data to which they have authorization.
-Users shall protect her/his personal computer(s) from unauthorized use and safeguard her/his user-IDs and passwords.
+The College's computers and networks are provided for official business and for the purpose of fulfilling the mission of the College.
+Users shall access only those files and data for which they have authorization.
+Official records accessed online via the College's ERP/SIS or over any other College information medium by administrators, faculty, and staff at East Central Community College are exclusively for College business, are intended strictly for appropriate College personnel, and must not be used for any other purpose or disclosed to parties, on or off campus.
+Users shall protect his/her personal computer(s) from unauthorized use and safeguard his/her user-IDs and passwords.
 Private and/or commercial uses of the College's computers or networks and work conducted for personal gain or profit will not be allowed.

 At no time shall a computer user engage in illegal or immoral activities on the College's networks.
 Examples of these activities include the transmission of defrauding, obscene, threatening, violent, or unlawful materials.
+In addition, the distribution of copyrighted materials over the College network without the permission of the copyright owner is prohibited, this includes the file sharing of copyrighted digital files or the long-term storage of same or transfer to portable media.
+The College may delete such files within its infrastructure without permission from the assigned user.
 Publication of annoying, harassing, or intimidating messages on the networks will not be allowed.
-Using the College or State networks to advocate political positions will not be allowed.
+Using the College or state networks to advocate personal political positions will not be allowed.

-Computer or network users will not attempt to circumvent system security measures, modify the computer system or software, install invasive software such as "worms" or "viruses," or install pirated software on the College's computers or networks.
-Users are not allowed to remove hardware, software, manuals, supplies, etc. from the College's computing sites without proper authorization.
+Computer or network users are not allowed to circumvent system security measures, modify the computer system or software, install invasive software such as "worms" or "viruses," or install pirated software on the College's computers or networks.